-- (a) The directors, at their discretion, will be supported by the formation of member committees derived from the membership in accordance with the regulations. - (b) The role is to support the board, providing guidance with regard to the regulations and reporting standards of the company. - (c) Any recommendations of these member committees are not binding on the directors.
+- (a) The directors, at their discretion, may establish and may be supported by the formation of member committees derived from the membership. - (b) The role is to support the board, providing guidance with regard to the regulations and Reporting Standards of the company. - (c) Any recommendations of these member committees are not binding on the directors or the company.